 MATT CARDIN (Teeming Brain founder and editor) is a writer, editor, musician, and college teacher living in Central Texas.
 He has a master’s degree in religion and a lifetime of involvement in the study of world religion and philosophy.
 Since the 1990s he has focused his research and writing on the intersection of religion and spirituality with supernatural horror.
 He is the author of Divinations of the Deep (print edition 2002; ebook 2011), which launched the New Century Macabre fiction imprint for Ash-Tree Press; Dark Awakenings (2010), praised by Publishers Weekly as a “thinking-man’s book of the macabre” with “unusual philosophic depth”; To Rouse Leviathan, forthcoming in 2014 from Hippocampus Press; and A Course in Demonic Creativity: A Writer’s Guide to the Inner Genius.
-He has edited and written the introductions for Mummies around the World: An Encyclopedia of Mummies in History, Religion, and Popular Culture (ABC-CLIO, 2014), Ghosts, Spirits, and Psychics: The Paranormal from Alchemy to Zombies (ABC-CLIO, 2014), and Born to Fear: Interviews with Thomas Ligotti (Subterranean Press, 2014).
-He has appeared as a panel expert at the World Fantasy Convention, the World Horror Convention, MythosCon, ArmadilloCon, and Baylor University’s Faith and Film symposium, and has been a guest on Expanding Mind, Darkness Radio, Spiritually Raw, the Mancow Muller Show, and other radio shows and podcasts to talk about his experiences with sleep paralysis and nocturnal assault and discuss their implications for our collective understanding of creativity, psychology, and reality.
+He has edited and written the introductions for Mummies around the World: An Encyclopedia of Mummies in History, Religion, and Popular Culture (ABC-CLIO, 2014), Ghosts, Spirits, and Psychics: The Paranormal from Alchemy to Zombies (ABC-CLIO, 2015), and Born to Fear: Interviews with Thomas Ligotti (Subterranean Press, 2014).
+He has appeared as a panel expert at the World Fantasy Convention, the World Horror Convention, MythosCon, ArmadilloCon, and Baylor University’s Faith and Film symposium, and has been a guest on Expanding Mind, Darkness Radio, Spiritually Raw, the Mancow Muller Show, and other radio shows and podcasts to talk about his experiences with sleep paralysis and nocturnal assault, and to discuss their implications for our collective understanding of creativity, psychology, and reality.
 In 2008 he was a guest of honor at MoCon III: The Intersection of Art, Spirituality, and Gender.
 A long-time pianist, keyboardist, and composer, in 2009 he published an original album of dark instrumental music titled Daemonyx: Curse of the Daimon.
 Former careers include high school teacher, piano salesman, corporate communications specialist, media producer for a large state university, and video director for country music legend Glen Campbell.
 His author site is MattCardin.com.